Tropea Calabria, Italy Travel Guide

 Rugged mountains, thick forests, and traditional mountain villages.
 A destination for hiking and nature walks.

-The "Costa degli Dei" has numerous protected sea areas and sections of pristine coastline.
+The "Costa degli Dei" features a lot of protected sea areas and sections of pristine coastline.

 Explore secluded beaches, mountainous Aspromonte, or rural areas with olive groves and citrus orchards.